-Element Management Plan Controls • The size of areas subjected to land clearance will be kept to a minimum. • Only areas as instructed by the Site Manager must be cleared and grubbed.
+Element Management Plan Controls • The size of areas subjected to land clearance will be kept to a minimum.
+Only areas as instructed by the Site Director must be cleared and grubbed.
 Cleared vegetation debris which has not been utilised will be collected and disposed of to a suitable waste disposal site.
 It will not be burned on site.
-No vegetation will be cut or collected off construction sites for burning or for any other purpose without the prior permission of the Site Manager.
-All vegetation not required to be removed will be protected against damage. • The use of chipped vegetation for mine, ash dump and other rehabi litation mu st be i invest igated, and if four nd t 0 be --- --------- ---------- ------- ------- -------- -------- ----------- ------- ------ ------ ------ --- ------ practio able, s houlc l be imp lemen ited as s such. • Wood can a lso b e o offere ed to people work king on site W /ith permis sion fr om si ite r mana ager.
+No vegetation will be cut or collected off construction sites for burning or for any other purpose without the prior permission of the Site Director.
+All vegetation not required to be removed will be protected against damage.
+The use and storage of chipped vegetation for Project, mine, ash dump and other rehabilitation must be investigated, and if found to be practicable, should be implemented as such.

-4.9.6.
+Wood can be offered to people working on site with permission from the Site Director

+4.8.6.
 Environmental Specification: Plant Repair, Maintenance & Cleaning

-Element Management Plan Controls No vehicle maintenance and repairs will be undertaken within a 30m radius of any water courses and drainage lines.
+Element Management Plan Controls Vehicle maintenance and repairs will only be conducted in designated areas (contractors workshops) approved by the ECO.
+Emergency repairs may be carried out if the environmental impact of moving the vehicle to a more suitable location is considered greater than that posed by conducting repairs in situ.
+No vehicle maintenance and repairs will be undertaken within a 30m radius of any water courses and drainage lines.
 Any facilities susceptible to oil, petrol and diesel spillage will be located a minimum of 30m and preferably 50m from all water courses.
+Suggest to remove as there are no water courses on site.
 Repair yards, batching plants and stationary machines will be provided with sumps, and spilled fluids and runoff will be kept in a holding structure/tank until removed from the site in terms of the relevant legislative requirements.
 Adequate collection facilities such as diversion mounds, ditches, drains, oil separation sumps and sedimentation ponds will be constructed at each location with a pollution potential.
 All repairs will only be done in bunded areas and in cases were a vehicle had a breakdown and cannot get to the bunded area, drip trays must be used, and the owner of the vehicle has to ensure that a drip tray and spill kit is available on the vehicle in use.
 Regular inspections will be carried out to detect leaks and spillages.
 These facilities will be maintained as regularly as is necessary to ensure they meet the original specification.

 An on-site spill response team, equipped with the necessary spill response/control equipment, must be created by all relevant parties, with the explicit task of cleaning-up all spills on-site.

-4.10.
+4.9.
 Noise